stu2b50/readium-volumecontrol/README.md

+# Modifications

+This mods the Readium Mobile Test App to augment it with the ability to use the volume buttons to change pages.
+Modifying the behavior of the volume button is no bueno for apps released on the App Store, so this behavior is unfortunately missing in all iOS readers.

+To accomplish this, I make the volume slider invisible while inside the app.
+Then I listen to changes in the invisible slider, reacting to volume up by going to the previous page and vice versa for volume down.

+Because in iOS, the volume slider does not appear at 0 volume or 1.0 volume, I "jiggle" the volume by a small amount if the volume is at either extreme when switching to the app.
+So if you are muted, you will be at 0.01 volume while you're in the app.

+The "Readium Mobile Test App" is a surprisingly fully functional eBook reader.

+---

 # Readium Mobile Test App (Swift/iOS)

 A test app for the Swift implementation of Readium 2.
 Stable builds are [published on TestFlight](https://testflight.apple.com/join/lYEMEfBr).